 Unfortunately for those injured in crashes, whether they’re a passenger or driver, the time of greatest need is likely the short-term after the accident.
 For someone who develops whiplash and can’t go to work and earn income, the damages award from a lawsuit years later is little help to them in the days, weeks, and months after a crash.

-As such, they have legal rights and legal options to seek compensation for their injuries.
-In car accident cases that involve both drivers and injured passengers, courts award damages based on not only pain and suffering, and loss of housekeeping capacity suffered by the injured parties, but also for any income you may have lost due to the accident both now and in the future.
+As such, they have legal rights and options to seek compensation for their injuries.
+In car accident cases involving drivers and injured passengers, courts award damages based on not only pain and suffering and loss of housekeeping capacity suffered by the injured parties but also for any income you may have lost due to the accident both now and in the future.

 Fundamental to your tort claim as a passenger injured in a crash is the idea that a driver’s negligence caused the accident and the resulting injuries you’re now suffering.
 But what becomes problematic for many injured passengers is when the driver of the vehicle they were riding in is found at fault.
-Perhaps it was driven by a member of your family or a long-time friend who you’d never think to sue and take to court.
+Perhaps it was driven by a family member or a long-time friend you’d never think to sue and take to court.

 Speeding or texting and driving

-Regardless of the circumstances, accident victims who are injured in car crashes are undoubtedly entitled to compensation, be it from an insurance company or the driver who’s found to be at fault.
-Some places that are under no-fault insurance systems, however, limit peoples’ options to seek compensation from the courts and often involve caps on how much benefit money you may receive.
+Regardless of the circumstances, accident victims injured in car crashes are undoubtedly entitled to compensation, be it from an insurance company or the driver found to be at fault.
+Some places under no-fault insurance systems, however, limit peoples’ options to seek compensation from the courts and often involve caps on how much benefit money you may receive.

 Suing as a car crash passenger